What’s trending

 By Andreea Doroftei

 If you have been in the Salesforce ecosystem for a while, you’ve probably heard about Salesforce Inspector – a great tool that facilitates certain Salesforce-related tasks, such as viewing field information and values on records, querying, and even importing data.
-With this handy extension not being actively supported anymore, it would have been a shame for the torch not to be passed… so in comes Salesforce Inspector Reloaded!
+With this handy extension no longer being actively supported anymore and unavailable for installation following the latest Chrome updates, it would have been a shame for the torch not to be passed… so in comes Salesforce Inspector Reloaded!

 In this post, we will deep dive into the ways Salesforce Inspector Reloaded can enhance your productivity while working within Salesforce.